By Bretton Love

 Choose The Right Type

-First, and foremost, startup owners should look for the “fittest” choice; the type of lawyer that will be able to handle any legal issue you throw their way.
+First, and foremost, startup owners should look for the “fittest” choice; the type of professionally licensed lawyer that will be able to handle any legal issue you throw their way.
 The priority is for attorneys who are experienced to work with startups while also having extensive knowledge in the business’s industry.
 Even if you are only asking for a lawyer’s help in reviewing documents, it’s vital that you make sure they understand the industry and how it runs.

 Asking around might not be a big help in some cases when you are looking for referrals.
 However, if you are in contact with other startup owners or people in the same industry as yours, their recommendations will provide you with great help in picking the right attorney based on their experiences.
 Asking for referrals from your investors, colleagues, or mentors will save you a lot of time and effort when you are looking for an adequate lawyer for your legal needs.